AsheBlade/ShadowArchive/_posts/2020-07-28-QuestionByParts.md

 ### Queue

-1. Queue is an interface like list.
+1. Queue is an interface like List.
 2. Queue is **first in first out**.
 3. You can init a Queue using either LinkedList or PriorityQueue, such as: